TengHu/ActionWeaver/README.md

 ## LLM Agent with Action

 Developers can construct an agent using OpenAI's LLM, and further enhance it using ActionWeaver's Action decorators.
-For instance, to enable the `get_current_time` function to be invoked by an LLM, simply decorate it with the `GetCurrentTime` action as shown below:

-ActionWeaver utilizes the decorated method's signature and docstring as a description, passing them along to OpenAI's function API.
-The Action decorator is also highly adaptable and can be combined with other decorators, provided that the original signature is preserved.
+For instance, to enable the `get_current_time` function below to be invoked by an LLM, simply decorate it with the `GetCurrentTime` action:

 ```python
 import logging